 Museum entry includes all exhibitions, the Community Design Lab, Space Visualization Lab, and Doane Observatory (during open hours).
 The observatory is a separate building behind the Adler on the Lakefront Trail.
 It’s open only when the weather is bright and clear and there is a volunteer available to man it.
 You can call in the morning to see if it will be open that day.

 You do not get access to any of the six 30 minute sky shows.
 You can add one sky show for $9 when you get your free admission ticket or for $13 if you go back later.
 Your second Sky Show is $13.
 You can also purchase four Sky Show’s for $31.

 You also do not get access to the Atwood Sphere which is a rudimentary and historic dome that represents the Chicago night sky as it appeared in 1913.
 A volunteer points out the the stars and constellations.
 The Atwood Sphere is open 10:30 to 11:30 am and 2 pm to close.
 Admission is $5 for all.

 Pay for the Sky Shows if you can

 The Sky Shows are awesome and should be seen if you can afford it.
 The rest of the exhibits are excellent and interesting and can easily take the better part of a day.

-If you are thinking about visiting more than one attraction the City Pass or Go Chicago Card both offer the best discount you can find.
+If you are thinking about visiting more than one attraction the City Pass offers the best discount you can find.
 Using these passes takes some planning but you will save a lot of money which you can reallocate to dining or hotel costs or something else.

 - You can purchase food and eat inside Cafe Galileo.
 No outside food or beverages are allowed.